Current Issue

 The Ottawa River Planning Board is still forecasting another day of rising water levels after a week of rain and warm temperature caused significant snowmelt and spring runoff across the Ottawa River watershed.

-“Major flood levels from Lake Coulonge to Carillon have been exceeded or are expected to be exceeded tomorrow or Tuesday,” the planning board’s Sunday afternoon forecast stated.
+“Major flood levels have been exceeded in flood prone areas from Lake Coulonge to Lake Deschenes, and are expected to be reached or exceeded today from Gatineau-Hull to Carillon,” the planning board’s Monday afternoon forecast stated.
 The major flood level is defined as the level at which one or several streets are beginning to flood, with several houses/buildings or neighbourhoods being affected.

-In the Municipality of Fort-Coulonge, though, the Ottawa River was already at 108.60 m on Monday morning, a day ahead of schedule, and the Coulonge river was at 110.33 m, with a flow of 736 m³/s.
+In the Municipality of Fort-Coulonge on Monday morning, the Ottawa River was already at 108.60 m, a day ahead of when the planning board had predicted this level.
+The Coulonge river was at 110.33 m, with a flow of 736 m³/s.

 “We’ve found that the forecasts are not so accurate,” said mayor Pierre Cyr.
 “It’s going to go above 108.6 easily, we’re already there.
 It’s probably going to be more like 108.8 m.
 It’s [rising] a centimeter an hour right now. [ . . . ] We’re hoping it’s going to stop increasing but there’s no way of knowing for sure.
 If the water goes to 109 m, we won’t have time to react if it goes that high.”